tomeshnet/p2p-internet-workshop/module-5.md

 ### Activity

 * Review your cell phone usage
-  * Identify your apps’ data usage
+  * Identify your apps' data usage
-  * Record top 3 apps that took up the most data
+  * Record a few of the top apps that took up the most data
   * Was this data cellular, or WiFi?
 * Public WiFi Speed Test
-  * Use a speed test tool to test the speed of the public WiFi, record the result.
+  * Use a speed test tool to test the speed of the public WiFi, record the result
+    - IE: Speedtest.net
   * Is it faster or slower than the one you have at home?
   * Run the speed test again, record the result

 * Discuss
   * What unit is the data usage of your apps measured in?
   * What does MB mean?
-  * What was your top app and how much MB did it use?
+  * What was some of the top app and how much MB did it use?
+    - Have participants volunteer their info if they feel comfortable doing so.
   * Was that surprising?
   * Would you be more/less surprised if it was cellular data?
 What if it was WiFi data?
     * Are different data sources worth more?